Effect of filter kernel on scale-energetics of near-wall turbulent structures: Effect of different filter kernels on the inter-scale energy flux

-A strong effect of the choice of filter kernel can readily be observed in the sub-filter part of the velocity field presented in figures~\ref{fig:filteredField}e to g.
-In the coarse-grained velocity snapshots, the differences are more subtle to spot (figures~\ref{fig:filteredField}b to d).
 Since $\Pi$ contains spatial derivatives and second order terms of the filtered velocity, it is not surprising, that differences due to the filter kernel manifest themselves even stronger in the local structure of $\Pi$.
 Figure~\ref{fig:plotPiFieldCompare} compares the instantaneous flux field in the buffer layer for all three kernels considered here.
-For the Gauss and the box filter, the energy flux field appears less speckled and less active in terms of population and intensity, when compared to the Fourier filter.
-In some regions, where the Fourier filter seems to generate very symmetric square patterns, the Gauss and the box filter generate no significant events at all, as for example highlighted by the grey boxes shown in figures~\ref{fig:plotPiStreaksCompare}a and c.
-Moreover, for the Fourier kernel the spatial structure of strong $\Pi$ events appears to be slightly shifted with respect to both other kernels, what becomes more obvious when using \eg streaks or $Q_1$ events as visual frame of reference (figures~\ref{fig:plotPiStreaksCompare}).
-Although not explicitly noted, the same discrepancies can be observed in the instantaneous $\Pi$ fields presented in \textcite{Buzzicotti2018}, who consider the effect of different filters on the scale energetics in HIT.
-The Gauss and the box kernel yield energy fluxes with somewhat smaller and more equally sized events.
-For the Fourier filter, some of the largest \backscatter events even span multiple streaks in $\theta$ direction.
-Moreover, for the Gauss and the box filter, significant $\Pi$ events appear to align with the shear layers between streaks.
-Most of the time, the orientation of the major axis of the flux events is thereby slightly tilted against the direction of the mean flow ($z$) alongside the azimuthal meander of the streaks; another observation absent for the Fourier case.
-The picture for the box kernel is almost identical to the one for the Gauss kernel (\cf figures~\ref{fig:filteredField} and \ref{fig:plotPiFieldCompare}) and therefore not explicitly shown here.
-The strong energy flux events based on the Gauss and the box filter seem to accumulate at locations of highly active inward ($Q_{3}$) and outward ($Q_{1}$) interactions, while for the Fourier based $\Pi$ field, this effect is much less pronounced (figures~\ref{fig:plotPiStreaksCompare}b and d).
-Similar observations can be made when comparing the different kernels with respect to sweep ($Q_{4}$) and ejection ($Q_{2}$) events (not shown here).
-Thus, the attributed role of localised $Q$ events for the local energy flux seems to be a different one depending on the type of filter used for scale separation.
+For the Gaussian and the box filter, the energy flux field appears less speckled and less active in terms of population and intensity, when compared to the sharp spectral filter.
+In some regions, where the sharp spectral filter seems to generate very symmetric square patterns, the Gaussian and the box filter generate no significant events at all, as for example highlighted by the grey boxes shown in figures~\ref{fig:plotPiStreaksCompare}a and c.
+Moreover, for the sharp spectral kernel the spatial structure of strong $\Pi$ events appears to be slightly shifted with respect to both other kernels, what becomes more obvious when using \eg streaks or $Q_1$ events as visual frame of reference (figures~\ref{fig:plotPiStreaksCompare}).
+Although not explicitly noted, the same discrepancies can be observed in the instantaneous $\Pi$ fields presented in \textcite{Buzzicotti2018}, who consider the effect of different filter kernels on the scale energetics in HIT.
+This shift in the energy flux events can be traced back to the differences in the filtered velocity field and the speckles of checkerboard structure of the sharp spectral kernel.